decentraland/documentation/content/creator/sdk7/getting-started/coding-scenes.md

   // query for entities that include both MeshRenderer and Transform components for (const [entity] of engine.getEntitiesWith(MeshRenderer, Transform)) {
     const transform = Transform.get(entity)
-    log("a box is at height:  ", transform.position.y)
+    console.log("a box is at height:  ", transform.position.y)
   }
 }